 The new bridge will be a cast-in-place, post-tensioned concrete slab unit supported over driven steel pipe piles.
 The project site is adjacent to the San Andreas Fault and the new bridge will be designed to withstand forces expected to occur during an earthquake.

-Construction is expected to take one 6-month-long construction season beginning in Spring 2025.
+Construction is expected to take one 6-month long construction season.
 Construction activities within the banks of Olema Creek would be performed between June 15 and October 15, which would correspond to when there is little or no precipitation and when stream flow is lowest.
 Work within the Olema Creek channel would be necessary in order to install temporary shoring, remove the existing piers and abutments, install new abutments, and place rock slope protection.
 A temporary creek diversion is proposed to dewater the work area within the creek bed during the construction window.

 Project construction would remain primarily within the County’s right-of-way; one right-of-way acquisition would be required on the south side of Sir Francis Drake Boulevard from the National Park Service (APN 166-170-03) for roadway repaving.
 Temporary construction easements would be required from several parcels in order to provide access to the creek, allow for storage and staging areas, and other project necessities.